• twitter

 And so as though I had a choice,

-I swallowed up the the drink.
+I swallowed up the drink.

 The cat threw back its head with glee